 Form the dough into balls and place in a 9x13 baking dish.

 Bake until golden brown.
 Let cool slightly before removing from the pan and serving.

 - Sugar: Instead of granulated sugar, you can use 1 tablespoon of maple syrup or agave.
 You can also substitute with 2 teaspoons of stevia.

 I have not tested a gluten-free substitution for this recipe.

-Add some extra flavor to your dinner rolls!
+Add some extra flavor to your yeast rolls!

 - Garlic rosemary: Mix 1 tablespoon of rosemary and 2 teaspoons of garlic powder into the wet ingredients.

 - Cheesy: Into the dough, mix 1 cup of shredded vegan cheddar.
 Add at the same time you add the flour.

 I recommend using a stand mixer for this recipe.
 If you don't have one, you can use a mixing bowl with a wooden spoon and your hands to knead the dough.
 A hand mixer is not ideal for this recipe unless yours is equipped with a dough hook.